km-works/reverse-web-proxy-portlet/README.md

 # Liferay Reverse Web Proxy Portlet

-A stand-alone Java [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) client/server library for remote access to the [Liferay Portal](http://www.liferay.com/products/liferay-portal) 6.2.0+ local/remote [API](http://docs.liferay.com/portal/6.2/javadocs/).
+A Liferay 6.2+ plugin that lets you display any website reachable from the portal server inside a portlet window.

-Binary artifacts are available from [here](https://bitbucket.org/clerch/liferay-portal-rpc-client/downloads).
+Binary artifacts are available from [here](https://bitbucket.org/clerch/reverse-web-proxy-portlet/downloads).

-For documentation please visit our [Wiki](https://bitbucket.org/clerch/liferay-portal-rpc-client/wiki/Home).
+For documentation please visit our [Wiki](https://bitbucket.org/clerch/reverse-web-proxy-portlet/wiki/Home).

 License: LGPL v3